Tassie Cameron is a Gemini and Canadian Screen Award-winning screenwriter who has written for television series, MOWs

 A graduate of the Canadian Film Centre, Cameron also has a BFA from Concordia University and a diploma from a very fancy fashion design school in Paris, France.

-Caledonia joined Cameron Pictures during the production of Mary Kills People season one as their Coordinator of All Things and on-set assistant.
-Before that she worked for Entertainment One where she supported the Creative Affairs team in the development and production of scripted series, including Mary Kills People, Private Eyes, and Bitten.
+Caledonia joined Cameron Pictures in 2016 during the production of Mary Kills People season one as their Coordinator of All Things and on-set assistant.
+Before that she worked for Entertainment One where she supported the Creative Affairs team in the development and production of scripted series.